Getting Started with the OpenTelemetry Collector

 sudo journalctl -u otelcol-contrib -f

-You can edit the config at /etc/otelcol-contrib/config.yaml and restart OpenTelemetry Collector:
+Edit the configuration file at /etc/otelcol-contrib/config.yaml and restart the OpenTelemetry Collector:

 sudo systemctl restart otelcol-contrib